The method proposed in Powering RCTs for marginal

 numeric

-default is taken to be the same as the MSE in group 0 unless a
+as a default is taken to be the same as the

 or numeric

-is specified.
+is

 and kappa1_squared

-according to prior beliefs.
+assumptions according to prior beliefs.
+In practice, if wanting to

 lrnr <- fit_best_learner(list(mod = Y ~ X1 + X2 + X3), data = train_pois)